This document specifies the ORIGIN frame for HTTP/2, to indicate what origins are available on a given connection.

 The set of origins (as per [RFC6454]) that a given connection might be used for is known in this specification as the Origin Set.

-Clients that blindly trust the ORIGIN frame’s contents will be vulnerable to a large number of attacks; hence the reinforcement that this specification does not relax the requirement for server authority in [RFC7540], Section 10.1.
+Clients that blindly trust the ORIGIN frame’s contents will be vulnerable to a large number of attacks.
+See Section 2.4 for mitigations.

 - Bradner, S., “Key words for use in RFCs to Indicate Requirement Levels”, BCP 14, RFC 2119, DOI 10.17487/RFC2119, March 1997, <http://www.rfc-editor.org/info/rfc2119>.